 If you’re comparing the difficulty level of these two tests, you may be wondering, “Is the Bar or CPA Exam harder?”
 Both accountants and attorneys must prove their knowledge and skill by passing an exam.
 For those who want to be certified accountants, this test is the CPA Exam.
 For aspiring attorneys, the final assessment is the Bar Exam.
 But which of these two exams is more difficult?
-I’m going to break down the information, including CPA Exam pass rates, so you can make an accurate determination.
+I will break down the information, including CPA Exam pass rates, so you can make an accurate determination.

 In the United States, as in many countries, the CPA Exam is the test that determines whether an accountant will be licensed as a Certified Public Accountant (CPA).
 The National Association of State Boards of Accountancy (NASBA) states that the framers of the CPA Exam design it “to assess the knowledge and skills entry-level CPAs need to practice public accountancy.”